 Biologists say habitat loss is the biggest threat to wildlife.
 You can help counter that by turning your property into a wildlife sanctuary.
-A common first step is putting out a bird feeder.
+Here are some strategies to help you create your own backyard wildlife oasis!

 Buy specific seeds for specific feeders—for example cracked corn and millet to put in one and then just sunflowers in another.
 This decreases interactions between the species that eat the different seeds, and waste, dramatically.

 Bird seed mixtures targeted to a wide range of species are the cheapest, but most wasteful, packed with fillers like milo that most birds pick through, resulting in a mess under the feeder.
 The mess can quickly become a sludgy mixture that can make birds sick, so it should be cleaned up in the winter or raked out when conditions are drier.
 To avoid exposing ground-feeding birds to the goo put up a platform that drains well.